 Since it began, many individuals have committed themselves to For the Love of the Arts’ mission.
 Their combined efforts shined brightly on April 1, 2023, the official grand opening of the organization’s new Creativity Center.

-As the doors flung open, the public took in live performances from students in Manual Corazzari’s guitar class and Monserrate Davis’s dance class.
-Students at For the Love of the Arts can also choose from classes in acting, taught by Raquel Hill, the organization’s Board Treasurer.
+As the doors opened, the public experienced live performances by students in Manual Corazzari’s guitar class and Monserrate Davis’s dance class.
+Students can also choose from classes in acting, taught by Raquel Hill, the organization’s Board Treasurer.

 Throughout the grand opening, the room reverberated with music and laughter, exuding an atmosphere of love and collaboration as discussions unfolded about the growth and future of the Creativity Center.
-People shared fond memories of the organization’s early stages, while others marveled at its present state.
+People shared fond memories of the organization’s early stages, while others marveled at its present path.
 Exiting the building, a profound sense of newfound hope and opportunity lingered in the air.

 Seeing Students Grow